neothXT/Snowdrop/README.md

 }
 ```

 If your request includes some dynamic values, such as `id`, you can add it to your path wrapping it with `{}`.
-Netty will automatically bind your function declaration's arguments with those you include in request's path.
+Snowdrop will automatically bind your function declaration's arguments with those you include in request's path.

 WARNING: You should not name your path variables "queryItems" or "payloadDescription".